 Veterinary acupuncture can complement other medical therapies and treatments for cats and dogs.

-Acupuncture for Cats & Dogs in Westport
+Pet Acupuncture for Cats & Dogs in Westport

-Acupuncture is the insertion of small, thin needles into specific points of the body in order to cause a healing effect.
+Veterinary acupuncture is the insertion of small, thin needles into specific points of the body in order to cause a healing effect.
 As with people, pets have key acupuncture points which can be treated in order to help your pet feel more comfortable, improving their overall quality of life.

-Acupuncture can be combined with other treatments to treat a number of conditions in dogs and cats, including: arthritis, seizures, skin conditions, GI disorders, and many other chronic conditions.
+Veterinary acupuncture can be combined with other treatments to treat a number of conditions in dogs and cats, including: arthritis, seizures, skin conditions, GI disorders, and many other chronic conditions.

 Laser Acupuncture is the most commonly used technique at Poster Veterinary Associates.
 Low energy laser beams are used instead of the traditional needles, to stimulate the acupuncture points.
 A beam of light from the laser unit is aimed at the acupuncture point and held there for a calculated amount of time.
 Pet patients are more accepting of this technique as it is non-invasive.